Territorial disputes in the South China Sea: History

 In August 1951, Zhou Enlai, then the PRC's foreign minister, claimed that the Paracel and Spratly Islands "have always been Chinese territory".
 During the 1951 San Francisco peace conference, the Soviet Union made a motion to grant the Paracels and the Spratlys to China, but it was defeated by vote.
 Japan relinquished control of the islands in the South China Sea with the signing of the Treaty of San Francisco on 9 September 1951 but did not specify the new status of the islands.
-Tran Van Huu as Vietnamese representative stated that “in order to annul the seeds of possible disputes, we claim our sovereignty over Hoang Sa and Truong Sa archipelagos”, referring to the Paracels and the Spratlys.
+Prime Minister Trần Văn Hữu as Vietnamese representative stated that “in order to annul the seeds of possible disputes, we claim our sovereignty over Hoang Sa and Truong Sa archipelagos”.
 Overall, the communist bloc favored PRC claims.
 Australia was opposed to the bloc's influence.
 The United States was torn between French "colonialist" claims and Chinese (ROC) claims which might end up helping the PRC.
 Britain favored ambiguity due to its previous claims on some of the islands.

-The Geneva Accords of 1954, which ended the First Indochina War, gave South Vietnam control of the Vietnamese territories south of the 17th Parallel.
-The South Vietnamese government claimed the Paracels and the Spratly.
+The Geneva Accords of 1954, which ended the First Indochina War, gave the State of Vietnam control of the Vietnamese territories south of the 17th parallel.
 In 1955, France clarified through international notes that the Spratlys belonged to "the French Union" because they were not attached to Vietnam when Cochinchina was ceded and North Vietnam did not protest Chinese claims.
+The South Vietnamese government, however, claimed the Paracels and the Spratly.

 North Vietnam received aid from China during the Vietnam War and recognised Chinese claims on the Paracels and Spratlys.
-After winning the war against the United States, North Vietnam retracted its recognition.
-During June 1977 discussions with PRC president Li Xiannan amid rising tensions between the two countries, Pham stated that the 1958 recognition of China's sovereignty over the Paracels was only made under the pressure of America's war against Vietnam.
+After winning the war, North Vietnam retracted its recognition.
+During June 1977 discussions with PRC president Li Xiannan amid rising tensions between the two countries, prime minister Pham stated that the 1958 recognition of China's sovereignty over the Paracels was only made under the pressure of America's war against North Vietnam.

 In the 1970s, the discovery of the potential for petroleum resources in the South China Sea prompted an increase in occupation activity by claimants.
 From 1971 to 1973, the Philippines began occupying five features and South Vietnam began occupying six.
 Concerned that its claims would be weakened by the activity of other claimants, China increased its physical presence in the area.
 It conducted surveys around the Paracels and the People's Liberation Army Navy built a harbor and wharf on Wood Island (in the Paracels) in 1971.